Authority: Senior Vice Provost and Director of Libraries

 NCSU REG08.00.02 – Computer Use Regulation

-Internet/World Wide Web availability in the NCSU Libraries provides access to information that enhances and supports the educational, instructional, and research-related activities of on- and off-campus students, faculty, and staff.
+Internet/World Wide Web availability in the NC State University Libraries provides access to information that enhances and supports the educational, instructional, and research-related activities of on- and off-campus students, faculty, and staff.

 2. The Internet as a Global Electronic Network

-2.1 Resources available on the Internet supplement and complement the collections of the NCSU Libraries.
+2.1 Resources available on the Internet supplement and complement the collections of the NC State University Libraries.

 2.1.1 Not all sources on the Internet provide accurate, complete or current information.